 - Creation or evolution?

-The ministries that a denomination establishes and supports aren’t as important as their beliefs, but they are valuable consideration for two reasons:
+The ministries that a denomination establishes and supports aren’t as important as its beliefs, but they are valuable considerations for two reasons:

 - They show, in part, how the church will serve you